Yamato-Security/hayabusa/doc/ElasticStackImport/ElasticStackImport-English.md

 ## Future Plans

-We plan on creating Hayabusa logstash parsers and dashboard pre-built for SOF-ELK so that all you will need to do is copy the CSV results file to a directory in order to ingest the logs.
+We plan on creating Hayabusa logstash parsers and a dashboard pre-built for SOF-ELK so that all you will need to do is copy the CSV results file to a directory in order to ingest the logs.

 ## Acknowledgements